 In a Unix environment (including Linux and Mac OS), a Racket file can be turned into an executable script using the shell's #! convention.
-The first two characters of the file must be
+The first two characters of the file must be wed by a instead of #lang racket to produce scripts with a faster startup time.

-#!; the next character must be either a space or \checkmark , and the remainder of the first line must be a command to execute the script.
+#!; the next character must be either a space or \(\mathbb{I}\), and the remainder of the first line must be a command to execute the script.
 For some platforms, the total length of the first line is restricted to 32 characters, and sometimes the space is required.